Don’t skip this essential job…your ATV’s life depends on it

 Keeping routine maintenance up on your ATV or SXS is crucial.
 It is not only important for the health of the rig, but it also keeps your investment running at its best.
 One thing that does seem to get set aside from time to time is the oil change.
 Sadly, this is dangerous and somewhat careless if you want an honest opinion.
 Completing an ATV oil change regularly is important and should not be ignored.
 There is a little bit of a debate as to the time line for changing engine oil in an off-road vehicle and maybe some of that is carried on the shoulders of how you drive the machine or what type of oil you might use.
 It has always been our stance that if you are going to be cheap, this is NOT the place to do it.

-Oil and its lubricity in the engine ensures the life of the gears and bearings as well as the cooling of internal engine parts.
+These are the most essential for your ATV oil change.
+Oil and its lubricity in the engine ensure the life of the gears and bearings as well as the cooling of internal engine parts.
 Of course, consumers think they know best for the most part and will ignore specific details or recommendations from the manufacturer because, well, they think manufacturers are like the old parent that is too smart to be right.
 Right?
 Wrong!
 Companies that build these machines have invested millions of dollars in getting the specific weights and types of oil correct for their machine to last forever.
 Heed their advice and follow their instructions carefully.
 Some will advise you to use a higher weight oil for a little better viscosity during the heat of the summer or if you are the type of owner that beats on their ride like an unruly junkyard dog.
 An OEM service manual is best for keeping a good handle on the specific items you need for an ATV oil change and your machine’s overall health.
-Now we know you might have a specific brand of oil you love to use, but be sure it meets the same standards set by the maker of your rig.
+Now we know you might have a specific brand of oil you love to use but be sure it meets the same standards set by the maker of your rig.

-So, you have your oil picked out and the filter is the next on the list for purchase.
-We know you are now thinking about just how much money you spent on that good oil and you are probably saying to yourself “I’ll get that bargain brand oil filter and save money there”, and that my friend, will be an even worse mistake.
-There are companies that make great filters and we cannot deny that, but if you have an OEM filter mounted you will be able to have high confidence in the one item that gets the trash out of your engine.
+Now that you have your oil picked out, it’s time to choose one of the many ATV oil filters that are available.
+We know you are now thinking about just how much money you spent on that good oil, and you are probably saying to yourself “I’ll get that bargain brand oil filter and save money there”, and that my friend, will be an even worse mistake.
+There are companies that make great filters, and we cannot deny that, but if you have an OEM filter mounted you will be able to have high confidence in the one item that gets the trash out of your engine.
 It’s just a thought.
 Choose wisely and you will not regret it.
 Some manufacturers even offer full kits with everything you need for an an ATV oil change included.

-Here we are at the actual ATV oil change.
-As we mentioned before, look for the proper amount of oil for your machine in the service manual and most owner’s manuals actually have that basic information available.
+Before you get started, don’t forget to look for the proper amount of oil required for your machine.
+This can usually be located in your service or owner’s manuals.
 Most will be around 1.5qts – 2.5qts at most.
 This is dependent on the oil filter’s capacity and if it is changed at the same time, which is also recommended.
-Here are a few tips and special tools that may just help you get this one most important task done correctly.

-Change your oil on a level surface.
-This ensures that most all of the old oil will be removed through the drain hole on the bottom of the engine.
-If you jack the machine up just be sure its level and secured with a jack stand or two so you do not have to bench press the rig off of you to get out from under it should the jack fail.
-Consider good jack stands vital equipment for your personal safety.
+When performing your ATV oil change, you’ll want to be working on a level surface.
+This ensures that most all the old oil will be removed through the drain hole on the bottom of the engine.
+If you need some additional clearance to access your drain points, you can always jack your machine up just.
+You just want to be sure that it’s level and secured with a jack stand or two so you don’t have to bench press the rig off you should your jack fail causing your ride to come crashing down.
+Good jack stands are vital pieces of equipment for your personal safety.

-A tub with a center drain works well for catching the old engine oil and storing it for disposal.
-These are very inexpensive and help keep the mess off of your shop floor or driveway.
-We personally keep an old card board box that’s broken down to place under the machine for extra protection during an ATV oil change, because burnt engine oil leaves a nasty scar on concrete.
+Oil recovery containers, like this Matrix Concepts M28 oil drain container, are perfect for catching the old engine oil and storing it for disposal.
+They’re inexpensive and help keep the mess off of your shop floor or driveway.
+We also highly recommend using an oil spill mat under the catch pan because sometimes you’ll get splashing or oil runoff and burnt engine oil leaves a nasty scar on concrete.

 Remember, the oil plug requires very little torque to tighten.
 Refer to the service manual for this torque rating.
 The LAST thing you want to do is over tighten the plug and strip out the aluminum threads out of the block!
 Most are less than 18 lb-ft of torque.

 For most cartridge filters you will take off an engine cover.
 Be cautious when removing the cover as oil will still be in and on the old filter.
-We typically place shop towels or rags on and around the opening before removing the filter cover just to keep the mess to a minimum.
+You’ll want to move your drain pan under the cover, or at least the oil catch mat we recommended earlier, to catch any oil that may run out.
 Pay close attention as to how the old filter comes out so that the new filter goes in correctly or you may permanently damage the engine if the oil cannot flow properly.
 Most of these types of covers are sealed by an O-ring and do not require an NFL linebacker to tighten.
 Again, refer to the shop manual for correct torque ratings for the cover bolts!

 The last part of your ATV oil change is refilling carefully while checking on occasion so you do not overfill.
 Remember to double check the drain plug if you removed it and clean all of the spilt oil, new or old, so there isn’t any panic moments while on the trail.
 This way if there is a leak there is no second guessing if it was there before you left the trailer or if it happened on the trail.
 This is made easy with brake parts cleaner that will dissolve the oil and dry leaving no residue.